When Should You Bring Your Succulents Inside?

 Succulents prefer a temperature range of 50 to 80 degrees Fahrenheit.
 However, some succulents can withstand temperatures as low as 40°F or as high as 90°F.

-When succulents are exposed to temperatures outside their comfort range, they become stressed and may go into shock.
+When succulents are exposed to temperatures outside their comfort range, they become stressed and may be shocked.

 Low temperatures can damage succulents.
 When temperatures drop below freezing, your succulent will likely die.